wozt/ButtonBoxManager/README.md

 # ButtonBoxManager
-DIY button interfacer with arduino nano
+DIY button interfacer with arduino nano AKA DIY stream deck

 This python script is made to interface 12 buttons that can trigger keyboard shorcuts or custom commands It use